unitycontainer/documentation/articles/design_of_unity.md

 This division is created to allow independence between declaration and implementation of container.

 ### Unity.Abstractions
 This assembly contains all public members required to use Unity container in applications.
-It defines `IUnityContainer` interface as well as types and interfaces needed to register, configure and resolve types and instances.
+It defines [IUnityContainer](xref:Unity.IUnityContainer) interface as well as types and interfaces required to register, configure and resolve types and instances.
 Abstraction assembly contains following namespaces:
 * [Unity](xref:Unity)
 * [Unity.Injection](xref:Unity.Injection)
 * [Unity.Lifetime](xref:Unity.Lifetime)